MoAshour93/MLX_Finetuning/README.md

                 Huggingface-cli login —token {Your_token}

 ## Part III - Training the model, testing and validation
+### Step 3.1: Defining Important Variables
+In this step, I am defining the different variables that I am go to use through my code.You can change them to suit your needs.

+The variables include the following:
+1. **Data directory** - The location where the train.jsonl, the test.jsonl and the valid.jsonl files are saved
+2. **Downloaded Huggingface Model directory** - In my case it is the Mistal Instruct v0.3 with 16 bits accuracy
+3. **Huggingface Repository** - In my case it is the Mistal Instruct v0.3 with 16 bits accuracy
+4. My desired **Huggingface Repository Name** for saving the fine-tuned model
+5. A **Write-Token** created from the Huggingface website to able to interact with the site to upload and download models.
+6. A directory for the place where I want to save the converted model from the huggingface format to MLX format
+7. The **Desired Name** for the fine-tuned MLX model
+8. The **Output Directory** for the fine-tuned MLX model
+9. **Llama.cpp Directory** where I cloned the github repository to be able to use it in terminal under this jupyter notebook.
+### Step 3.2: Download the desired model from the Huggingface website
+This step is quite substantial due to the importance of downloading a model from the Huggingface Website.
+In this project, I downloaded **Mistral Instruct v0.3 7B** with **16-bits** accuracy.
+The overall size of the model is circa **15GB**.

+In order to download your desired model, you can use the following code inside your terminal window:

+     Huggingface-cli login --token {hf_token}

+     huggingface-cli download --repo-type model --local-dir {downloaded_hf_model} {hf_model}

 ## Part IV - Saving the fused model with the trained adapters & compression to GGUF format